dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-security/membership/creating-user-accounts-vb.md

 uid: web-forms/overview/older-versions-security/membership/creating-user-accounts-vb
 title: "Creating User Accounts (VB) | Microsoft Docs"
 author: rick-anderson
 description: "In this tutorial we will explore using the Membership framework (via the SqlMembershipProvider) to create new user accounts.
-We will see how to create new us..." ms.author: riande ms.date: 01/18/2008 ms.assetid: 9ef3e893-bebe-4b13-9fe5-8b71720dd85e
+We will see how to create new us...
+(VB)" ms.author: riande ms.date: 01/18/2008 ms.assetid: 9ef3e893-bebe-4b13-9fe5-8b71720dd85e